A2Amir/Recommendation-Systems/README.md

 ## MovieTweetings data

-throughout this repo I used the Movie Tweetings data, If you would like additional information about the MovieTweetings data, you can find more information at the links provided here:
+Throughout this repo I used the Movie Tweetings data, If you would like additional information about the MovieTweetings data, you can find more information at the links provided here:

 * [Getting to Know The Data](https://github.com/A2Amir/Recommendation-Systems/blob/main/1.Introduction%20to%20the%20Recommendation%20Data.ipynb)
 * [The MovieTweetings white paper. ](http://crowdrec2013.noahlab.com.hk/papers/crowdrec2013_Dooms.pdf)